 Points are awarded for clarity and consistency, understanding the moral issues at stake, awareness of multiple perspectives, and civil discourse in engaging with others.
 The winner is the team that gives the most coherent analysis, listens and responds best to questions, and advances the understanding of the ethical issues under discussion.

 NHSEB was created in 2012 by the Parr Center for Ethics at the University of North Carolina in Chapel Hill, when it was adapted from Collegiate Ethics Bowl.
-Questions used in NHSEB are based on a set of regional case studies published each year in early September (see link to 2020 Regional Case Set in the Resources section, below).
+Questions used in NHSEB are based on a set of regional case studies published each year in early September.

 At the start of a match, one of the 15 cases is announced and the first team (decided by coin flip) begins its analysis.
 The other team then has a chance to ask questions, followed by a 10 minutes Q&A period with the three judges.
 After 30 minutes, a second case is announced and the process is repeated with the teams in reverse positions.
 A complete match takes approximately 60 minutes.
 At the end, judges tally their scores and a winner is announced.